 While not everyone will have the same symptoms, here are some of the most common signs of medullary thyroid cancer:

-Lumps in the thyroid area and neck are usually benign.
-But if you notice unusual swelling in your neck, contact your doctor immediately.
+- Neck lump.
+A single lump on the front of the neck is the most common symptom.
+It’s often discovered during a routine physical exam.
+Lumps in the thyroid area and neck are usually benign, but if you notice unusual swelling in your neck, contact your doctor immediately.

 Other, more rare or unusual signs of medullary thyroid cancer that you should be aware of include:

-- Severe diarrhea: This is a symptom sometimes found in people with advanced medullary thyroid cancer.
-The tumor produces high levels of a hormone-like chemical called calcitonin, a prostaglandin that may cause severe diarrhea.
+- Severe diarrhea.
+This is a very rare symptom sometimes found in people with advanced medullary thyroid cancer.
+The tumor produces high levels of calcitonin, a hormone that may cause severe diarrhea.